 But redemption comes from somebody who sees through the cycle of violence and absorbs it.

 For us in post-apartheid South Africa, this redemption need not be merely poetic.
 It can, and must, be practical too.
-Continue reading
+Keep reading

 Nicola is a good friend’s sister and a really interesting person.
 She has experience being an investment banker in London, and a transport pilot in Africa.
 She is also an avid podcaster – see theflightstuffcast.com

 She recently read this column and was stunned by the lack of economic engagement on the part of the writer.

 Basically, the writer is arguing that new DA mayor of Johannesburg, Herman Mashaba, was wrong to cancel the bicycle lane project in favour of more spending on basic services in Alexandra.

 I, for one, can’t believe the politically tone-deaf thinking contained in the piece, while Nicola was interested in the lack of economic engagement by the piece, which instead bases its arguments on nebulous international ‘standards’.